 TMJ/TMD Treatment & Jaw Pain Relief in Naperville, IL

-For patients who suffer from chronic headaches or jaw pain, your doctor provides headache treatments.
-Frequent migraines and headaches may be signs of a TMJ (temporomandibular joint) disorder.
-The TMJ connects the lower jaw to the skull.
-When there is misalignment of the jaw or teeth, this may cause overextension of the TMJ, leading to chronic joint inflammation and headaches.
-Possible headache treatments include mouth guards (for nighttime teeth grinding) and malocclusion treatments (for misaligned teeth).
+If chronic headaches or jaw pain are wearing you down, your doctor offers headache treatments that target the source.
+Frequent migraines and headaches can be a sign of a TMJ (temporomandibular joint) disorder, since the TMJ is what connects the lower jaw to the skull.
+A misaligned jaw or teeth can overextend that joint, and the result is chronic joint inflammation and headaches.
+Treatment options include mouth guards (for nighttime teeth grinding) and malocclusion treatments (for misaligned teeth).

 Signs Your Headache Could Be Dental-Related

-• Popping or clicking of the jaw when you eat
+- Popping or clicking in the jaw when you eat

-• Chronic pain in the ears, face, or temples for which your physician has not found a cause
+- Ongoing pain in the ears, face, or temples that your physician hasn't traced to a cause

-• Stiff facial muscles when you wake up in the morning
+- Facial muscles that feel stiff when you wake in the morning

 Dental-Related Headache Treatment

-To treat dental-related headaches in Naperville, your doctor in Naperville, IL provides mouth guards and corrective treatments for malocclusion.
-Both methods correct uncomfortable bites, which could help alleviate jaw straining and headaches.
-Below is some further information about headache treatments your doctor provides:
+To address dental-related headaches in Naperville, your doctor in Naperville, IL offers mouth guards and corrective treatments for malocclusion.
+Both approaches fix an uncomfortable bite, which can ease the jaw straining behind the headaches.
+Here's a closer look at the headache treatments your doctor provides:

 Botox® therapy